Independence Day. Pool parties. Beach time. BBQ. Fireworks.

 - Red, white, and blue beach balls.
 Beach balls are a cheap way to add festive fun.
 Kids always find a way to create some kind of game with them.
 My son loves to play baseball with them – Wiffle ball bats work great in the pool area.
-I picked up a few from Party City but dollar stores, Amazon, and Oriental Trading Company are also great sources.

 For more food ideas, check out our Easy Fourth of July Snacks post

 - Selfie station.
 I found some fun cheap selfie props at the dollar store.
-You could also make your own or buy a few inexpensive props from dollar bins or thrift store (red and blue feather boas, silly hats, clip-on bow tie)
+You could also make your own or buy a few inexpensive props from dollar bins or thrift stores (red and blue feather boas, silly hats, clip-on bow tie)

 - Sunglasses.
-Put out a basket of fun patriotic themed sunglasses.
+Put out a basket of fun patriotic-themed sunglasses.
 Guaranteed they’ll have fun with them.
 And take more selfies.
 Teens still like to have fun but in their own goofy ways.
 I picked up a bunch of patriotic-themed sunglasses from the Target Dollar Spot bins.

 - Fourth of July Pedicures and Manicures.
 Check out the DIY HERE